7 Days & 6 Nights from £1,895

 rare Rafflesia plant in flower.
 Continue to the Kundasang War Memorial, a site that encompasses four beautiful gardens and commemorates the Australian and British prisoners of war, and the local people who helped them, who died during the second world war.
 (B, L)

 Fly south to Sandakan, then transfer to the

-boat for the cruise into the jungle down the
+a shared boat* for a cruise into the jungle down

-Lodge for 1 night.
-Afternoon river cruise to
+Abai Lodge for 1 night.
+Afternoon river cruise

 after dark.
 (B, L, D)